 During periods of economic change, the courts see changes in the types and numbers of certain case filings.
 For example, as the housing market has improved, the number of foreclosures has decreased.
 However, economic challenges in certain sectors have contributed to an increased number of tax liens in district court.
-The changes in the number of these case types is illustrated below:
+The change in the number of these case types is illustrated below in Table 3: